-- · one-tenth or more but less than one-third; - · one-third or more but less than a majority; or - · a majority or more of all voting power.
+- · one-tenth or more but less than one-third; - one-third or more but less than a majority; or - a majority or more of all voting power.

-The requisite stockholder approval must be obtained each time an acquirer crosses one of the thresholds of voting power set forth above.
+In general, the requisite stockholder approval must be obtained each time an acquirer crosses one of the thresholds of voting power set forth above or increases its ownership within one of the tiers for which stockholder approval was previously obtained.
 Control shares do not include shares that the acquiring person is then entitled to vote as a result of having previously obtained stockholder approval.
 A control share acquisition means the acquisition of issued and outstanding control shares, subject to certain exceptions.